These exotic viruses that threaten us

 In addition to mosquitoes, other arthropods can transmit exotic viruses.
 Ticks are a case in point.
 These mites are better known to the general public for their ability to transmit bacterial diseases such as Lyme disease.
 However, they are also capable of spreading viral diseases such as TBEV, also known as tick-borne encephalitis.
 Predominantly found in northern Europe, this disease seems to be spreading steadily.

-Even more problematic is the possibility that the Crimean-Congo hemorrhagic fever virus could take hold in mainland France.
+Even more problematic is the possibility that the Crimean-Congo hemorrhagic fever virus could settle in metropolitan France.
 First described in the Crimea in 1944 and then in the Congo, this disease causes massive hemorrhaging associated with around 30% mortality.
 The virus was first identified in Europe in 2018, with one case identified in Spain in 2018.
 Monitoring its spread in Europe will undoubtedly be a major issue in the years to come.

 Prevention is better than cure